ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

   - The NetCDF libraries are compiled with the same compiler as you plan to use for compiling mizuRoute; and
   - You will have to have both NetCDF Fortran library installed (``libnetcdff.*``) and the C-version (``libnetcdf.*``).

-- PnetCDF libraries (optional). `PnetCDF <https://parallel-netcdf.github.io/>`_ is a parallel I/O library for accessing Unidata's NetCDF (above).
+- PnetCDF libraries (optional): `PnetCDF <https://parallel-netcdf.github.io/>`_ is a parallel I/O library for accessing Unidata's NetCDF (above).

-- CMake.
+- CMake:

 For Mac or Linux user, you may consider using `Homebrew <https://brew.sh/>`_ free and open-source software package management to obration all the libraries.
 The series of commands can be as simple as: